This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do birds sleep in water areas at night?

-Certain birds, like ducks or geese, sleep while floating or standing in shallow, watery spots.
+Some birds, like ducks or geese, do sleep in water to avoid predators.

 How long do birds sleep?